o2r-project/o2r-meta/schema/docs/o2r-schema.md

 ## 1. Purpose

 This is a work-in-progress documentation of the metadata schema used for _executable research compendia_, focusing to depict package dependencies and other requirements for reproducible computational environments as well as compliance with existing modern metadata standards, e.g. DataCite 4.0 schema.
-In its current state these metadate elements, properties and definitions strongly rely on the [CodeMeta](https://github.com/codemeta/codemeta) software metadata concepts.
+In its current state these metadate elements, properties and definitions strongly rely on the [CodeMeta](https://github.com/codemeta/codemeta) software metadata concepts, extending them for the interaction with software in the context of Reproducible Research.
 Rationales of CodeMeta equivalents are taken from or based on the corresponding descriptions.
-The required information for a complete set of o2r metadata according to this schema are gathered by automated extraction and collection from the creator of the software in executable research compendia.
+The required information for a complete set of o2r metadata according to this schema are gathered by automated extraction and collection from the creator of the asset.

 ## 2. Metadata elements

+### Main Schema

 - ```Author``` (mandatory, 1-n)
  - ```AuthorAffiliation``` (mandatory, 1-n)